owenCocjin/NetShow/README.md

 > Easy way to visualize network traffic

 ---
+#Installation:
+**!!Warning!!** This repo uses submodules!
+Use `git clone --recurse-submodules https://github.com/owenCocjin/NetShow.git` to clone!
+If you didn't get the submodule when cloning, run `git submodule init; git submodule update`

 ## Usage:
 Run `./netshow.py [interface]` as root.
 Root is required to open a raw socket.